john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 dir2 file1.txt
 ```

-In this example, we see this directory has one sub-directory (`dir2`) and one file (`file1.txt`).
+In the above example, we see this directory has one sub-directory (`dir2`) and one file (`file1.txt`).

 But what's in that sub-directory?
-Well we can find out:
+We can find out:

 ```shell
 $ ls dir2